CiscoTestAutomation/getting-started/source/Intro/Introduction.rst

 The |library|
 ^^^^^^^^^^^^^^
+.. role:: red

-(Rewrite)The |librarybold| is a Python library that provides all the tools you need *(is this true?)* for Network Test Automation.
+(Rewrite)The |librarybold| is a Python library that provides all the tools you need :question:`is this true?` for Network Test Automation.
 Genie is the library solution for pyATS.
 The main goals of Genie is to facilitates rapid development, encourage re-usable libraries and simplify writing test automation.

 Key benefits of |pyATS|
 ------------------------------